Parcel-00/Group3/ReadME.txt

 must run 'cloudflared tunnel --url http://localhost:5173' and then use the random url from your phone.
 In this case HTTPS=False in vite.config

+This may require cloudflareto be installed.
+Which case:
+MAC: run 'brew install cloudflared'
+Windows: winget install --id Cloudflare.cloudflared